Fort Johnson, James Island in Charleston County, South Carolina — The American South (South Atlantic)

 John Hartnett, a soldier in the Confederate Army

 Location.
 32° 45.097′ N, 79° 53.876′ W. Marker is in Fort Johnson, James Island, South Carolina, in Charleston County.
-Touch for map.
 Located Approx. 900 feet from Northern Terminus Fort Johnson Road at S.C.
-Department of Natural Resources Complex, College of Charleston, Grice Marine Laboratory Building 9 parking lot.
+Department of Natural Resources Complex, College of Charleston, Grice Marine Laboratory Building 9 parking Touch for map.
 Marker is at or near this postal address: 205 Fort Johnson Road, Charleston SC 29412, United States of America.
+Touch for directions.

 More about this marker.
 The majority of the Fort Johnson property was transferred to the S.C.
 Wildlife and Marine Resources Department in 1970.
 A small portion of land was retained by the College of Charleston for the Grice Marine Laboratory, which is currently used as a teaching and research facility.
 The Medical University, the successor to the Medical College, kept title to a large dwelling on the northwestern point.